scadu/ansible-desktop/README.md

-This repository contains Ansible roles and playbooks to set up my desktop machines.
+This repository contains an Ansible roles to set up openSUSE-based machines.
-These roles assume you are running openSUSE Leap and Tumbleweed.

 ## Usage
 ```